-Burbot, or ling cod, were illegally introduced into Flaming Gorge, where the population is rapidly expanding.
+Burbot, or ling cod, were illegally introduced into Flaming Gorge, where the population rapidly expanded.
 Burbot are a slender, smooth-skinned fish with a large barbel in the middle of the chin and two dorsal fins, the second of which is half the length of the body and matched by an anal fin of about the same length.
 The coloring ranges from yellow to light brown with a wavy pattern of dark brown or black.
 Despite the odd, eel-like appearance, burbot have flaky white flesh that tastes excellent.
-All burbot caught in Flaming Gorge must be immediately killed (see page 30).
+All burbot caught in Utah must be immediately killed (see pages 30-31).